MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

 1. The expert launches the Teams app and the Remote Assist user on the HoloLens signs in to their account as usual.

+    > [!IMPORTANT]
->   **IMPORTANT:** If this is the first time the expert has launched Teams and
->   the expert has not been invited to any other teams, Teams will automatically
->   take the expert to the correct place.
-If the expert has been invited to
->   other teams, the expert might need to switch to the appropriate tenant.
+    > If this is the first time the expert has launched Teams and the expert has not been invited to any other teams, Teams will automatically take the expert to the correct place.
+If the expert has been invited to other teams, the expert might need to switch to the appropriate tenant.
     >
->   To switch tenants, in the drop-down menu in the upper-right corner of the
->   window, select the appropriate guest tenant:
+    > To switch tenants, in the drop-down menu in the upper-right corner of the window, select the appropriate guest tenant:

     ![](media/55237a5359fb66daf7bbb9413adab6b9.png)

+    > [!NOTE]
->   **NOTE:** Teams might take a few seconds to reload.
+    > Teams might take a few seconds to reload.

 1. Either party can make the call.
 You might need to search contacts to find the right person.

+    > [!NOTE]
->   **NOTE:** The guest can call any member on the same team.
-To extend this
->   functionality, invite any other members within your company who would
->   benefit from being able to access this new expert.
+    > The guest can call any member on the same team.
+To extend this functionality, invite any other members within your company who would benefit from being able to access this new expert.

 ## Working with annotations